 - Okean-O oceanographic satellite (delayed for many years, currently planned to debute in 1998);

 - Koronas-F solar observation satellite (delayed for many years);

 - Zenit-3SL three-stage launched for Sea Launch project;

 - Dnepr launch vehicle (converted SS-18 ICBM);

-International CooperationYuzhnoe KB participates in Sea Launch project and, jointly with YuMZ holds 15% in Sea Launch LDC.
+International CooperationYuzhnoe KB participated in Sea Launch project and, jointly with YuMZ held 15% in Sea Launch LDC.

 Conversion / Diversification